Peterson AFB Relocation Information

-1. If an air conditioned home is a priority, double check that your for sale or rent home options are outfitted with AC.
-Some homes come equipped with swamp coolers, or no AC system at all.
+1. If an air-conditioned home is a priority, double-check that for sale or rent home options are outfitted with AC.
+Some homes come equipped with swamp coolers or no AC system at all.

 2. Many Colorado homes have basements and the area regularly has bursts of intense rains that invoke flooding.
 If your home does not have a sump pump, it likely is a wise future investment.

 Peterson AFB BAH Information

 The Basic Allowance for Housing (BAH) is a U.S.-based allowance determined by geographic duty location, pay grade, and dependency status.
 It provides uniformed service members compensation based on housing costs in local civilian housing markets when government quarters are not provided.
 Learn more about your Basic Allowance for Housing.

 Peterson AFB is near Colorado Springs with many options to buy or rent.
 Some sample Peterson AFB BAH rates for zip code 80914:

 O-1 with dependents: $2,064